bretmullinix/ansible-molecule-for-beginners/t2-getting-started-with-aws/readme.md

              This creates the route table to allow the internal vpc subnet to talk to the internet gateway.
 The route says to allow all ip addresses (0.0.0.0/0) through the gateway.

+        1. Add the following contents to the end of the **create.yml** file.

+             ```yaml
+              - name: create the aws security group for the vpc
+                ec2_group:
+                  name: aws_security_group
+                  description: The security group for the AWS cluster
+                  vpc_id: "{{ vpc.id }}"
+                  rules:
+                    - proto: tcp
+                      ports:
+                        - 80
+                        - 443
+                        - 22
+                      cidr_ip: 0.0.0.0/0
+                  tags:
+                    Name: "aws_security_group"
+                register: security_group
+             ```

+             This creates the security group for the vpc.
+The cluster allows any inbound internet connections to any machine (0.0.0.0/0) for the ports 80, 443, and 22.

         :construction: Under construction.